rw3iss/debug-panel-logger/README.md

 # Debug Panel (dev-debug-panel)

 A lightweight draggable, resizable, and snappable multi-tab debug panel for development, utilizing json diffing to only update its view with changed properties.
-Maintains view state across object updates to easily debug them.
+Maintains view state across object updates and page reloads to easily debug them.
 Works with any framework (see below for examples).

 ## Features

-- 🎯 **Draggable & Resizable** - Position and size the panel to fit your workflow.
+- 🎯 **Draggable & Resizable** - Drag and resize the panel as needed.
 Supports configurable snapping options and opacity controls.
 View settings are preserved across page reloads.
-Ctrl+Alt+D toggle hiding and showing the panel.
+Ctrl+Alt+D to hide and show the panel.

 - 📊 **State Inspection** - View and track object states with JSON tree visualization.
 If you update an object, the view will remember it's state, allowing easier debugging.